- Online Services User Agreement

 This notice is published at www.brighthouse.com where the most current version is maintained.
 You can call us for a printed copy at any time.
 We will mail a copy of this notice to you annually, whether or not there have been modifications.
 We encourage you to read this notice carefully and call us with any questions.

-When we use the terms “Bright House,” “we,” “us,” or “our” in this notice, we mean Bright House Networks and the family of companies we own or control.
-The term “you” or “customer” refers to you as a subscriber to one or more of our Services.
+When we use the terms "Spectrum," "we," "us," or "our" in this notice, we mean Spectrum and the family of companies we own or control.
+The term "you" or "customer" refers to you as a subscriber to one or more of our Services.

-A. What types of customer information does Bright House collect?
+A. What types of customer information does Spectrum collect?

 When we first set up our services for you, and during any later changes or updates, we may collect technical information about your televisions, set-top boxes, computer hardware and software, cable modems, telephones, and/or other cable or other service-related devices, customization settings and preferences, and additional information about the service options you have chosen.
 We may also maintain research records containing information you give us through voluntary subscriber interviews or surveys.